3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 It is essential to watch out for potential signs and symptoms of a ectopic pregnancy (GEU) if you have a positive pregnancy test result.
 Although a pregnancy test can confirm a pregnancy, it cannot indicate its precise location.
 Here are some tips for identifying a possible ectopic pregnancy:

-Severe abdominal or pelvic pain: If you experience intense and persistent pain on one side of the abdomen or pelvis, this may be a sign of EP.
+Severe abdominal or pelvic pain: If you experience intense, persistent pain on one side of the abdomen or pelvis, this may be a sign of EP.

-Abnormal bleeding Abnormal vaginal bleeding, lighter or heavier than your usual periods, may be a symptom of EP.
+Abnormal bleeding Abnormal vaginal bleeding, lighter or heavier than your usual period, can be a symptom of EP.

 Dizziness or fainting If you experience dizziness, fainting or weakness, this may indicate an EP and should be reported immediately.